Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which two ways of creating Development Teams are consistent with Scrum's values? (choose two)
+### Which two ways of creating Scrum Teams are consistent with Scrum's values? (choose two)

 - [x] Existing teams propose how they would like to go about organizing into the new structure.
 - [ ] Managers personally re-assign current subordinates to new teams.
 - [ ] Managers collaborate to assign individuals to specific teams.
-- [x] Bring all the developers together and let them self-organize into Development Teams.
+- [x] Bring all the Developers together and let them self-manage into Scrum Teams.
 - [ ] The Chief Product Owner determines the new team structures and assignments.

 **[⬆ Back to Top](#table-of-contents)**

-### A Scrum Master is essentially the same thing as a traditional PM (Project Manager).
+### True or False: A Scrum Master is essentially the same thing as a traditional PM (Project Manager).

 - [ ] True.
 - [x] False.

 **[⬆ Back to Top](#table-of-contents)**

-### The Product Owner is not collaborating with the Development Team during the Sprint.
+### The Product Owner is not collaborating with the Developers during the Sprint.
 What are two valuable actions for a Scrum Master to take? (choose two)

 - [ ] Inform the Product Owner's functional manager.
 - [ ] Stop the Sprint, send the Product Owner to a course and restart.